Harold Bishop: Reception

 Harold was placed at number four on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described him "a tuba-playing Salvation Army volunteer" and a "prim and proper [...] old-fashioned fusspot who became the heart and soul of Neighbours."
 They branded Harold's marriage to Madge and friendship with Lou a "classic partnerships".
 Beresford branded Harold's return from the dead the "best soap resurrection since Bobby Ewing" from Dallas.
 He concluded that "we still miss old Jelly Belly."
 In 2021, Harold was placed ninth in a poll ran via soap fansite "Back To The Bay", which asked readers to determine the top ten most popular Neighbours characters.
 In 2022, Kate Randall from Heat included Harold and Madge in the magazine's top ten Neighbours characters of all time feature.
 Randall profiled the duo stating "love's old dream, these two were everything we adored about Neighbours."
 She added that she was "thankful" he returned from the dead "along with his tuba".
 In a feature profiling the "top 12 iconic Neighbours characters", critic Sheena McGinley of the Irish Independent placed Harold and Madge as joint tenth place.
 Lorna White from Yours profiled the magazine's "favourite Neighbours characters of all time" which featured Harold on the list.
 A reporter from The Scotsman included Harold's return from the dead as one of the show's top five moments in its entire history.
 Sam Strutt of The Guardian compiled a feature counting down the top ten most memorable moments from Neighbours.
 Strutt listed Harold's disappearance at sea as the second most memorable.
+A Herald Sun reporter included Harold being widowed and his 2015 return in their "Neighbours' 30 most memorable moments" feature.
+They also included his 1991 lost at sea departure, of which they opined "to this day, the most talked about exit on Neighbours."